epeat96/epeat96/README.md

-## Hi there 👋 my name is Cristobal (Epeat) Barreto and this is my github profile
+## Hi there 👋 my name is Cristobal (Epeat) Barreto and this is my GitHub profile

 I was born on December 13th, 1996, and, like many others, my introduction to technology started at a very young age—playing computer games since I was 5 years old.
 This early exposure sparked my passion for technology, which has only grown over the years.